A Touch of Frost: Production

-By discarding several minor sub-plots in "Frost at Christmas", the two major cases were able to be investigated in the one episode, being the pilot "Care and Protection".
-This novel, and the pilot, introduced the characters of Frost, Mullet, DI Allen (DCI in the series), DS George Martin (Toolan in the series), Sgt.
-Bill Wells, Sgt.
-Johnny Johnson, DS Arthur Hanlon (uniform sergeant in the series), DC Barnard, PC Jordan, PC Simms, WPC Hazel Page (Wallace in the series), PC Stringer, newspaper reporter Sandy Lane (Longford in the series), Dr McKenzie, pathologist Drysdale (Simpkins in the series), his assistant Miss Grey and Shirley, Frost's on/off love interest.

 Due to their length, many of the other books were split into multiple episodes.
 "A Touch of Frost" was split over three episodes.
 "Night Frost" was split over two (although the element of DS Gilmore's marriage break-up was used in the series 4 episode "The Things We Do for Love", which has no other reference to "Night Frost", for the series-only character of DS Nash).
 "Hard Frost" was the last and perhaps most closely referenced novel filmed, which was split across two almost unrelated episodes.
 Despite the show still being produced when the last two novels were written, they were never used as source material for episodes, possibly due to their more graphic subject matter.

-The iconic saxophone solo heard during the show's theme music was performed by Barbara Thompson.
+The saxophone solo heard during the show's theme music was performed by Barbara Thompson.

-The aspect ratios of A Touch of Frost have been the subject of discussion.
-From series 1 through to 5, the series was originally shown and transferred to DVD in the 4:3 aspect ratio (which was still mostly the UK television norm in the 1990s).
+From series 1 through to 5, the series was originally shown and transferred to DVD in the 4:3 aspect ratio (then mostly the UK television norm in the 1990s).
 From series 6 onwards, the show was shown in a widescreen 16:9 aspect ratio.
 The DVD releases reflected this change.
-However, from 2012, ITV3 HD have been broadcasting a growing number of episodes of the series in high definition, remastered from the original 16mm source.
-In these HD versions, even the opening series are shown in widescreen.
-Comparisons to the 4:3 version of the shows (still available on DVD) have shown that the frame has been "opened-up" to include previously unseen parts of the frame.
-This not only means that these episodes fit the widescreen ratio without cropping out important material, they are a new experience.
+From 2012 on, ITV3 HD broadcast a growing number of episodes of the series in high definition, remastered from the original 16mm source.
+To do that, the frame has been "opened-up" to include previously unseen parts of the frame.